Powerlearnproject/se-day1-assignment-k8lvin/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry. software development is the process of designing, development, testing, deployment and maintainance of software.
+Explain what software engineering is and discuss its importance in the technology industry.software development is the process of designing, development, testing, deployment and maintainance of software.

 Identify and describe at least three key milestones in the evolution of software engineering. waterfall model - provided the first structured approach to software development.
 Agile methodologies - shifted the focus towards flexibility and customer collaboration. open source software - democratized access to software tools and fostered a culture of collaboration and innovation.

-List and briefly explain the phases of the Software Development Life Cycle. planning - defining scope and objective of the project.
+List and briefly explain the phases of the Software Development Life Cycle.planning - defining scope and objective of the project.
 Analysis - analyzing the gathered requirements and understanding user needs.
 Design - development of architecture and design of the software.
 Implementation - writing the actual code and developing the software.